Antetokounmpo, Bucks roll past Magic 123-91 - WHIZ News

+DiVincenzo went 4 for 7 from 3-point range.
+He also contributed three assists and two steals in 17 minutes.

+“He hasn’t played all season, and one thing I told him was to stay ready,” Antetokounmpo said.
+“You’re going to get your opportunity, and he was ready tonight.”

 Eric Bledsoe added 18 points, six rebounds and six assists for Milwaukee, which was coming off a 116-105 loss at Boston on Wednesday night.
-Khris Middleton added 16 points and six rebounds, and Donte DiVincenzo finished with 14 points.
+Khris Middleton added 16 points and six rebounds.

-The Bucks grabbed control by making eight 3-pointers during a key stretch in the first half.
+The Bucks grabbed control by making nine 3-pointers during a key stretch in the first half.
 They went 17 for 47 from beyond the arc on the night.

 Evan Fournier led Orlando with 19 points.
 Nikola Vucevic had 14 points and seven rebounds.